sleepydalton/Perianth/README.md

 that is correct rather than broken.
 Each one names the environment variable it wants in its own source.

+NOTE: Although not a requirement, it is very useful for you to have something like Blender so you can view the .glb files , as no 3D preview is available in the tool currently.

 ## The window

 Open it, point it at your game's `camel/sdf/pc/data` folder, and it reads the